 8 Best Credit Cards for New Businesses

-Every business is different, so there’s no single credit card that will fit every need.
-The cards featured here are available to new businesses that qualify.
+Every business has different needs, so there’s no single credit card that will fit every small business.
+The cards featured here are available to new businesses that meet qualification requirements.
+Some require excellent credit, others are a little more flexible.

 This is a popular first business credit card for small businesses.
-It offers and the annual fee is .
+It offersand the annual fee is .
+Note, though, it is not available to sole proprietorships.

 For cardholders who want to pay for startup purchases over time, this card offers aalong with a solid welcome offer: